DiegoDeDios/ap-labs/challenges/city-traffic/CITY_TRAFFIC.md

 ```
 ### Notes

--width must be multiple of 7 + 2.
+- width must be multiple of 7 + 2.
 For example: 9, 16, 30, 44, 51, ...

--Cars must be less than the width
+- Cars must be less than the width